Qiskit/qiskit.org/README.md

 We create and run tests using [Vitest](https://vitest.dev/), avoid syntax errors using [ESLint](https://eslint.org/) and [Stylelint](https://stylelint.io/), and automate code integration and deployment using [GitHub Actions](https://github.com/features/actions).

-With these technologies we aim to achieve the following:

-- Using a component-based framework (like Vue) that allows us to reuse the UI code in different parts of the application.
-- Fast initial page load.
-- Index content on Search Engines.
-- Test JS unit functions.
-- Avoid syntax errors.
-- Continuous integration pipeline.

 <br/>

 ## 🏭 Content Generation